svn2233/Using_R_Google_Data_Analytics_Capstone_Project/Google_ Capstone_ Project_R.md

 ## 2. PREPARE

-R will be used as the tool that will be used for Cleaning, Documentation and Preparation of data for analysis.
-As R is more efficient than other methods as it would be more time consuming.
-Furthermore, with R I will be able to not only analysis the data but visualize and do data wrangling as well.
+R will be the primary tool used for cleaning, documenting, and preparing the data for analysis.
+Its efficiency makes it more suitable compared to other methods, as it significantly reduces time-consuming tasks.
+Additionally, R's versatility allows for not only data analysis but also data visualization and data wrangling.
+This comprehensive approach will enable me to gain deeper insights from the data and effectively present the findings to stakeholders.

 ### \[1\] Check Working Directory